SQwatermark/ResGuideSource/docs/optifinedoc/shaders.txt.md

 The "block.properties" file can use conditional preprocessor directives (#ifdef, #if, etc.)

-For more details see section "Standard Macros" A to G. Option macros are not available.
+For more details see section "Standard Macros" A to I. Option macros are also available.

 Format "block.\<id\>=\<block1\> \<block2\> ..."